leocairos/urlshortener/backend/README.md

     ?
 How would you like to define a style for your project?
 Use a popular style guide ?
 Which style guide do you want to follow?
 Airbnb: https://github.com/airbnb/javascript ?
 What format do you want your config file to be in?
 JSON ?
 Would you like to install them now with npm?
-No

-$ yarn add -D @typescript-eslint/eslint-plugin@latest eslint-config-airbnb-base@latest eslint-plugin-import@^2.20.1 @typescript-eslint/parser@latest
+Yes

 ```